 Minnesota Health Care Programs

-1.4.2 State Residency for Adoption Assistance and Foster Care
+1.4.2 State Residency for Adoption Assistance, Kinship Assistance, and Foster Care

-People who receive adoption assistance or are in foster care have special rules for determining their state of residency.
+Children who receive adoption assistance or who are in foster care have special rules for determining their state of residency.

 Adoption Assistance

-People who live in another state and receive non-Title IV-E payments for adoption assistance from Minnesota are residents of the other state if that state has reciprocity policy under the Consolidated Omnibus Reconciliation Act of 1985 (COBRA), also known as COBRA-Reciprocity.
-COBRA-Reciprocity, administered through the Interstate Compact on Adoption and Medical Assistance (ICAMA) provides automatic health care coverage in the state when adoption assistance recipients move there from other states and the adoption assistance agreement includes healthcare.
-If the state does not have a COBRA-Reciprocity policy, the person remains a Minnesota resident.
-See the COBRA & COBRA-Reciprocity chart on the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) website for a state by state listing.
+Children who live in another state and receive non-Title IV-E adoption assistance from Minnesota are residents of the other state if that state has a reciprocity policy under the Consolidated Omnibus Reconciliation Act of 1985 (COBRA), also known as COBRA-Reciprocity.
+COBRA-Reciprocity, administered through the Interstate Compact on Adoption and Medical Assistance (ICAMA) provides automatic health care eligibility in a state when an adoption assistance recipient moves there from another state and the adoption assistance agreement includes healthcare.
+If the state does not have a COBRA-Reciprocity policy, the child remains a Minnesota resident, for the purposes of health care coverage.
+See the Medicaid State-Funded (Non-Title IV-E) Adoption Assistance COBRA Reciprocity Chart on the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) website for a state by state listing.

 Foster Care